 Thomas P. Fischer is the managing partner at Broscious, Fischer & Zaiter.
 Mr. Fischer has obtained many multi-million dollar settlements for his injured clients.
 He practices in the following areas of law: Wrongful Death, Personal Injury, Products Liability, Vehicle Accidents and Injuries, Head and Spinal Injury, Civil Litigation, Workers’ Compensation, Juvenile Criminal Law, DUI/DWI, Criminal Defense, Drug Crimes and Family Law.

-- Notice – Lawyers’ Fund for Client Protection – Attorneys Reinstated from the 2018 Pro Hac Vice Ineligible List February 19, 2019Notices to the Bar
+- Notice – Lawyers’ Fund for Client Protection – Attorneys Reinstated from the 2019 Ineligible List August 16, 2019Notices to the Bar